Azuriye/pytwt-image-embed-bot/README.md

 ## To-Do

  1. Support GIF content instead of uploading it as an MP4.
+(Implemented but needs rework?)

 copy `config.example.json` and rename to `config.json`, then open and fill out token and channel id